mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 <center><img src="/assets/found-solution.png" width=350 /></center>

-All of this code goes into the function `_held_karp()` within `traveling_saleaman.py` in NetworkX and I tried to follow the algorithm outlined in the paper as closly as I could.
+All of this code goes into the function `_held_karp()` within `traveling_saleaman.py` in NetworkX and I tried to follow the algorithm outlined in the paper as closely as I could.
 The `_held_karp()` function itself has three inner functions, `k_pi()`, `direction_of_ascent()` and `find_epsilon()` which represent the main three steps used in each iteration of the ascent method.

 ## `k_pi()`

 `k_pi()` uses the `ArborescenceIterator` I implemented during the first week of coding for the Summer of Code to find all of the minimum 1-arborescences in the graph.
-My original assesment on creating 1-arborescences was slightly incorrect.
+My original assessment of creating 1-arborescences was slightly incorrect.
 I stated that

 > In order to connect vertex 1, we would choose the outgoing arc with the smallest cost and the incoming arc with the smallest cost.